inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Excerpt from a conversation between a customer support person and a customer working for a well-known military-affiliated research lab:

-Support:  "You're not our only customer, you know."
+Support:  "You're not our only customer,  know."
 Customer: "But we're one of the few with tactical nuclear weapons."
 Arnold's Laws of Documentation:
 	(1) If it should exist, it doesn't.